-- Difficulty focusing, frequent blinking, rubbing eyes - Daydreaming or not remembering the last few miles driven - Head snaps and yawning - Drifting out of your lane, tailgating or hitting rumble strips
+- Difficulty focusing, frequent blinking, rubbing eyes - Daydreaming or not remembering the last few miles driven - Head snaps, nodding and yawning - Drifting out of your lane, tailgating or hitting rumble strips

 If you experience any of these warning signs, pull over safely and take a break.
 Have a cup of coffee or a caffeinated snack or take a 20-minute nap.
 Allow 30 minutes for caffeine to enter your bloodstream.
-Some common remedies like blasting the radio or opening the car windows are not effective at preventing drowsiness while driving.
+Some common "remedies" like blasting the radio or opening the car windows are not effective at preventing drowsiness while driving.

-"Fatigue can force you into 'micro-sleeps' lasting several seconds, which can have devastating results," says Reich.
+"Fatigue can force you into 'micro-sleeps' lasting several seconds, which can have devastating results," says Anderson.
 "We've seen too many examples of people trying to make it those last few miles, only to crash a block from home.
 Don't try to tough it out."

-NRSF has a free program on drowsy driving, which includes "Almost Home," a 16-minute video and a drowsiness self-assessment quiz.
-Both can be down-loaded free by clicking on www.nrsf.org or www.teenlane.org.
+NRSF has free programs on drowsy driving, including "Almost Home," a compelling 18-minute video, a drowsiness self-assessment quiz and a personal sleep log.
+They can be downloaded from www.nrsf.org/programs/drowsy-driving.

-The National Road Safety Foundation, Inc. (NRSF) is a 501 (c) (3) non-profit organization dedicated to reducing deaths and injuries on our nation's roads by promoting safe driving awareness and lifelong education.
-NRSF produces FREE traffic safety programs on distracted driving, speed and aggression, impaired driving, drowsy driving, driving skills, pedestrian safety and a host of other safety issues.
-NRSF also sponsors contests to engage teens in promoting safe driving to their peers and in their communities.
-For more information or to download free programs, visit www.nrsf.org or www.teenlane.org
+The National Road Safety Foundation, Inc., a 501 (c)(3) non-profit organization founded more than 55 years ago, produces free videos and teaching materials on distracted driving, speed and aggression, impaired driving, drowsy driving, driver proficiency, pedestrian safety and a host of other safety issues.
+It distributes the programs to schools, police and traffic safety advocates, community groups and individuals.
+It also sponsors contests to engage teens in promoting safe driving to their peers and in their communities, partnering nationally with youth advocacy groups including SADD and FCCLA and regionally with auto shows in Los Angeles, Chicago, Atlanta and Washington D.C.